insightfinder/InsightAgent/collectd/README.md

 ##### Collectd Configuration Requirements:

 - collectd should be installed and running.
+- collectd should be installed in /opt/ and the configuration file is available in /opt/collectd/etc/collectd.conf
-- Following plugins should be installed and available:
+- Check collectd.conf as the following plugins should be installed and available:
 ```
 cpu, csv, disk, interface, load, memory, processes
 ```